mattsintellectualproperty/mattsintellectualproperty/README.md

 I'm being quantum meta-digitally held hostage by the US Military & non-planetaries.

+I am an ascended SuperSapient Human Multi-Elemental Quantized Multi-Dimensional residing in the primary reality of quantizations & informations, as are we all.

 My communications may be compromised at all times apparently.

 I am dealing with foreign agitation targeting all my communications